fatoche/grow-frontend/README.md

 - [ ] Add capability to assign plant families to beds
     - [x] Needs an overview that fits all beds on a single page.
 Flex box?
     - [x] Nice drag-and-drop
-    - [ ] highlight which beds are still open for assignment
+    - [x] highlight which beds are still open for assignment taking rotation time into consideration
     - [x] each plant family can be assigned to multiple beds
     - [x] each family can only be assigned once per bed
     - [ ] don't move beds no matter how many families are added